falcontologist/cu-cspb2270-2025-final_project/README.md

 # Causal Constructicon and Annotation System

-A tool for extracting causal relationships from text using linguistic patterns and semi-automated annotation.
+A semi-automated annotation system for high-precision extraction and graph generation of causal relationships using Construction Grammar patterns.

 ## What is the Causal Constructicon?